 Look at them!!!
 Look at their eyes!!!
 They really do not look very happy at all, but that’s probably just because they are dead and about to be eaten.
 If you come here on your own, you can ask one of the restaurants in the market to cook the fresh seafood of your choice for you.
 But we were not here for fruits de mer.
 We were here for jamon!

-The fanciest of the Spanish hams is the Iberico and that the best Iberico is made from acorn-fed pigs.
+The fanciest of the Spanish hams is the Iberico and of course the best Iberico is made from acorn-fed pigs.
 I scarfled this piggy goodness along with some less expensive serrano ham, aged goat cheese, and fine Spanish red wine.

 I think Spanish ham is just the perfect food because it combines salt and fat in the most flawless way.
 Bravo Spain!
 The world forgives you for the Spanish Inquisition.
 (OK, that’s overstating things.
 But not by much.)